-Pure isolate of suspected CRE or CRPA grown on slant or plate media (such as blood, nutrient, or to-soy agar) or other β -lactamase producing Gram Negative bacteria, such as Acinetobacter species.
-CRE - Isolate belongs to Enterobacteriaceae family - Resistant to at least one carbapenem - MIC of >4 μg/mL for imipenem, meropenem, or doripenem - MIC of >2 μg/mL for ertapenem CRPA - Isolate identified as P. aeruginosa - Resistant to at least one carbapenem - MIC of >8 μg/mL for imipenem, meropenem, or doripenem Rejection Criteria: Specimens are rejected if they are not viable isolates, improper specimen identification, specimens other than those detailed above, no authorization, or broken specimen tube.
+Pure isolate of suspected CRE, CRPA, and CRAB grown on slant or plate media (such as blood, nutrient, or to-soy agar) or other β -lactamase producing Gram Negative bacteria, such as Acinetobacter species.
+CRE - Isolate belongs to Enterobacteriaceae family - Resistant to at least one carbapenem - MIC of ≥4 μg/mL for imipenem, meropenem, or doripenem - MIC of ≥2 μg/mL for ertapenem CRPA - Isolate identified as P. aeruginosa - Resistant to at least one carbapenem - MIC of ≥8 μg/mL for imipenem, meropenem, or doripenem CRAB - Isolate identified as A. baumannii Resistant to at least one carbapenem MIC of ≥8 μg/mL for imipenem, meropenem, or dorpenem Rejection Criteria: Specimens are rejected if they are not viable isolates, improper specimen identification, specimens other than those detailed above, no authorization, or broken specimen tube.
 Authorization: Contact local health department for authorization.
-Turn Around Time: 5-15 business days Ship to: Chicago IDPH Laboratory Shipping Kits: N/A Submission Form: Communicable Disease Test Requisition Form Copy of submitting clinical laboratory Antimicrobial Susceptibility Testing (AST) results required for IDPH to confirm that the isolate meets the CRE/CRPA definition for testing to obtain preliminary indication that isolate may be pan-resistant.
+Turn Around Time: 5-15 business days Ship to: Chicago IDPH Laboratory Shipping Kits: N/A Submission Form: Communicable Disease Test Requisition Form Copy of submitting clinical laboratory Antimicrobial Susceptibility Testing (AST) results required for IDPH to confirm that the isolate meets the CRE/CRPA/CRAB definition for testing to obtain preliminary indication that isolate may be pan-resistant.
 Chikungunya Virus - BioFire Global Fever Special Pathogens Panel Test Name: Identification of Chikungunya virus Method Name: Rapid positive identification by polymerase chain reaction (PCR) assay.
 Results: Detected/Not detected for Chikungunya virus.